Student Affairs Diversity Initiatives (SADI)

-The Student Affairs Diversity Initiatives (SADI) are designed to empower, support, and assist African American students, Hispanic/Latinx students, and students of color in achieving their goal of earning a college degree.
+The Multicultural Center Initiatives are designed to empower, support, and assist African American students, Hispanic/Latin students, and students of color in achieving their goal of earning a college degree.

 Growth

-In 2012, the program was expanded to include African American women and Hispanic/Latinx men and women.
-The program has since been renamed Student Affairs Diversity Initiatives (SADI) and is housed within the UA Little Rock Multicultural Center.
-Collectively, the SADI program includes the African American Male Initiative, African American Female Initiative, and the Hispanic/Latinx Initiative, as well as the SADI Mentoring program.
+In 2012, the program was expanded to include African American women and Hispanic/Latin men and women.
+These initiatives are housed within the UA Little Rock Multicultural Center.
+Collectively, the initiatives include the African American Male Initiative, African American Female Initiative, and the Hispanic/Latin Initiative, as well as the Mentoring program.

 • African American Male Initiative